 Geocoding is the process of translating a physical address into a geographical location typically involving latitude and longitude.
 For businesses, this provides detailed address information for targeted mailings and timely deliveries.

-Geocoding uses the Geographical Information System (GIS) to convert a street address or zip code and into location data using a geocoder, or geocoding software.
+Geocoding uses the Geographical information System (GIS) to convert a street address or zip code and intro location data using a geocoder, or geocoding software.

 The two main geocoding components are the reference data set and geocoding algorithm.
 The process can vary slightly, but it should generally follow the steps below.

 1. Every geocoding process begins with the input data.
 This is the list of addresses you would like to have geocoded.
 Users start the geocoding processes by inputting this data set.